Who is this article for?

-- Per-user installation is supported on Mac and on Windows 7 and later.
+- Per-user installation is supported on Mac and on Windows.

 - Only one per-user installation is supported on a single Linux device.
 Multiple per-user installations are not supported.

 Licenses and subscriptions

 When you install per user, each user or device requires a subscription and follows the guidelines for subscription consumption.

 When you install per user: